grblHAL/Simulator/README.md

 ## Maintainers
 - Created by Jens Geisler, Adam Shelly

 - Modified by Terje Io for grblHAL.
-Original implementation for Grbl can be found [here](https://github.com/grbl/grbl-sim).
+Original implementation for grblHAL can be found [here](https://github.com/grblHAL/grblHAL-sim).

-This repository contains an experimental Grbl simulator that compiles the main Grbl source code into a wrapped executable for use on a computer.
+This repository contains an experimental grblHAL simulator that compiles the main grblHAL source code into a wrapped executable for use on a computer.
 No microcontroller required.
-When the executable is run, the user should be able to interact with the Grbl simulator as if connected to a microcontroller board with Grbl.
+When the executable is run, the user should be able to interact with the grblHAL simulator as if connected to a microcontroller board with grblHAL.

-*WARNING: Grbl Sim is under heavy development.* So many things may not work, or respond in ways unexpected.
+*WARNING: grblHAL Sim is under heavy development.* So many things may not work, or respond in ways unexpected.
 At the moment, this code is a proof-of-concept.

+---
+2023-09-20